SEIN is a membership organisation, made up of voluntary organisations, community groups and local individuals.

 Integration networks were originally set up between 2000-2003 to support refugees and asylum seekers who were being accommodated in Glasgow.
 Four of these were in the south east of Glasgow.

-Our work is funded by Glasgow City Council’s Integrated Grants Fund.
+Our work is funded by the Glasgow Communities Fund and The National Lottery Community Fund.